khalilmcherif/Bellabeat_CaseStudy/README.md

 We merged hourly_steps and hourly_calories to find out when during the day users are most active

-Let’s Plot the results of the number of steps during the day
 ```
 steps_calories <- merge(hourly_step, hourly_calories, by = c("Id", "Date", "Time"))
 steps_calories_grouped <- steps_calories %>%